tsvetelinda/angular-course/02-components/README.md

 # Components
 In this folder, you'll find the notes I've taken while studying the topic (primarily based on SoftUni lectures).
 I've enriched the content and organized it in a simple yet clear manner for easy understanding.
-You'll also find a collection of exercises related to each lecture topic.
-The solutions are my own, while the exercise descriptions remain the property of SoftUni.

 Feel free to explore the material, whether for learning or practicing!
 <hr>